zli79/SEP-Nets/README.md

 ```

 ## Experiments on CIFAR10 with ResNet
-In general, different data augumentation techniques results in different test accuracy.
-In order to obtain better performance, we train ResNet-20,ResNet-32, ResNet-44 and ResNet-55 on cifar10 dataset with three different augumentation techniques.
+In general, different data augumentation techniques result in different test accuracies.
+In order to obtain better performance, we train ResNet-20,ResNet-32, ResNet-44 and ResNet-55 on CIFAR-10 dataset with three different augumentation techniques.
 1. CIFAR-10 dataset download from [NIN](https://gist.github.com/ebenolson/91e2cfa51fdb58782c26)
 2. CIFAR-10 dataset download from [Highway Network](https://github.com/flukeskywalker/highway-networks)
 3. CIFAR-10 dataset download from [Highway Network](https://github.com/flukeskywalker/highway-networks) using additional 4 pixels padded on each side of each image and with GCN preprocessed.